PR firm v-Fluence is run by former Monsanto communications chief Jay Byrne. By Jonathan Matthews and Claire Robinson

 As for accuracy, this can be poor to non-existent.
 The Bonus Eventus profiles of both directors of GMWatch, for instance, get even such basics as our dates of birth wrong – one by nearly a decade.
 And in a Bonus Eventus newsletter, a “Stakeholder Spotlight” on the Sustainable Food Alliance and the Sustainable Food Trust claims that these two organisations “are responsible for funding the UK NGO GMWatch”.
 Neither of them have ever funded GMWatch (our funders are listed here).

-Byrne also denies having any contracts with the US government, but as we noted above, the taxpayer dollars were channelled to v-Fluence via the International Food Policy Research Institute, so it was IFPRI’s name on the contract.
+Byrne also denies having any contracts with the US government but, as we noted above, the taxpayer dollars were channelled to v-Fluence via the International Food Policy Research Institute, so it was IFPRI’s name on the contract.
 Regardless, David Zaruk, a former chemical industry lobbyist and a Byrne confidante, tweeted, “Every post by @LHreports syndicate makes the same point: #BonusEventus received taxpayers money.
 They had a year to show evidence of this.
 They could not prove it.
 But they still make this claim.
 Cunning or stupid?
 Liars in any case.”
 And Kevin Folta, another Byrne associate, added that if it were true that v-Fluence got taxpayers’ money, Lighthouse Reports would have published the grant numbers involved.
 Lighthouse Reports replied by linking to a page tracking those very grant numbers for the payments to v-Fluence.

 Resources